+Across Montana, local conservation leaders are working together to protect our precious natural resources for the benefit of all.
 MWCC shares the commitment and impact of these individuals and organizations through our Watershed Stories Campaign.
-We hope the personal stories of Montanans committed to preserving our landscapes will inspire you to find and support your local watershed group.
+We hope the personal stories of Montanans committed to preserving our landscapes will inspire you to find and support your local watershed conservation organization.

 Please join us in sharing these with your friends and networks!
 If you have any questions or want to support Montana watershed groups or the Watershed Stories Campaign, please contact MWCC’s Watershed Programs Coordinator by emailing email@example.com.

 The Beaverhead Watershed Committee (BWC) was formed in August of 2001 by a group of landowners and stakeholders with a common goal of improving and repairing the environment across the watershed as a subdivision of Beaverhead Conservation District (BCD).
 Since that time the BWC has reached ridge to ridge with successful projects related to water quality, water quantity, fencing/grazing, weed management and outreach expansion.
 The committee is made up of a diverse group of volunteers representing all stakeholders within the watershed.

 For more information about the Beaverhead Watershed Committee, visit their website.